michelgokan/sfc-stress/README.md

 1. **Normal mode:** Send request and exit!
 2. **Promised mode:** Send request, wait for the response, and then exit!

+In both cases above, it passes the sendToNext parameter to the next request.

 ## Combined Workload:
 Run all workloads mentioned above once!